 - a P45 if you've left work

-- if you currently pay for childcare you'll also need your childcare provider's details, including their registration number - you may be able to find this on a letter from your childcare provider or by asking them to provide it for you.
+- if you currently pay for childcare you'll also need your childcare provider's details, including their registration number - you may be able to find this on a letter from your childcare provider or by asking them to provide it for you

 Paper documents you'll need for your first Universal Credit interview

-Once your online claim has been submitted and processed you'll receive an invitation for you (and your partner if you have one) to attend at the meeting at the job centre.
+Once your online claim has been submitted and processed you'll receive an invitation for you (and your partner if you have one) to attend a meeting at the job centre.
 The invitation could be by phone call, text, email or letter depending on the contact type you asked for on your original claim form − so make sure you look you out for it.

 You'll have to take copies of the documents listed to prove the details in your online application are correct.
 These will be photocopied and given back to you.

-If you haven't got all of the evidence documents you need you should make a list of the evidence that is missing and ensure that you send this in as quickly as possible.
+If you have not got all of the evidence documents you need you should make a list of the evidence that is missing and ensure that you send this in as quickly as possible.
 Your claim will not proceed until all the evidence has been provided.
 You need to get any missing documents in within one month of your interview.
 You should keep a careful record of what you have taken in.

 Further advice on making a claim